authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 2. Start with the DNS domain found in the RFC5322.From header in the message.
 Define this DNS domain as the Author Domain.

+3. Find the Organizational Domain for the Author Domain.
+Define this DNS domain as the Author Organizational Domain.
+If the Author Domain is an Organizational Domain then this will be identical to the Author Domain.

-3. Evaluate the [DMARC] result for the Author Domain.
+4. Evaluate the [DMARC] result for the Author Domain.
 Define the result as the BIMI DMARC Result.

-4. If the BIMI DMARC result is not 'pass', then the receiver MAY choose to apply additional authentication methods, for example by evaluating a trusted [ARC] chain, a list of trusted forwarders, or by applying a local policy.
+5. If the BIMI DMARC result is not 'pass', then the receiver MAY choose to apply additional authentication methods, for example by evaluating a trusted [ARC] chain, a list of trusted forwarders, or by applying a local policy.
 In this case the Receiver MAY choose to treat the message as if the BIMI DMARC Result was 'pass'.

-5. If the [DMARC] result for the Author Domain is not 'pass', and the message could not be authenticated by any additional authentication method, then BIMI processing MUST NOT be performed for this message.
+6. If the [DMARC] result for the Author Domain is not 'pass', and the message could not be authenticated by any additional authentication method, then BIMI processing MUST NOT be performed for this message.

-6. If the [DMARC] policy for the Author Domain is p=none then BIMI processing MUST NOT be performed for this message.
+7. If the [DMARC] policy for the Author Domain or Author Organizational Domain is p=none then BIMI processing MUST NOT be performed for this message.

-7. IF the [DMARC] record for the Author Domain includes a subdomain policy, and that subdomain policy is sp=none then BIMI processing MUST NOT be performed for this message.
+8. IF the [DMARC] record for the Author Domain or Author Organizational Domain includes a subdomain policy, and that subdomain policy is sp=none then BIMI processing MUST NOT be performed for this message.

-8. If the [DMARC] policy for the Author Domain is p=quarantine, and the [DMARC] record defines a percentage tag, then that tag MUST be pct=100, otherwise BIMI processing MUST NOT be performed for this message.
+9. If the [DMARC] policy for the Author Domain or Author Organizational Domain is p=quarantine, and the [DMARC] record defines a percentage tag, then that tag MUST be pct=100, otherwise BIMI processing MUST NOT be performed for this message.

-9. If the Author Domain has an [SPF] policy, and that policy ends with +all, then BIMI processing MUST NOT be performed for this message.
+10. If the Author Domain has an [SPF] policy, and that policy ends with +all, then BIMI processing MUST NOT be performed for this message.

 Assertion Record Discovery {#assertion-record-discovery}
 ----------------------------------